audeering/shift/README.md

 **Other Languages**

-Although this system builds Affective TTS only for English.
-For other languages, use any of the [Mimic3 Voices](https://github.com/MycroftAI/mimic3-voices), it will automatically call Mimic3 for non-English voices.
+This system builds Affective TTS only for English.
+For other languages, use any of the [Mimic3 Voices #Mirror1](https://github.com/MycroftAI/mimic3-voices)[#Mirror 2](https://huggingface.co/mukowaty/mimic3-voices/tree/main/voices), it will automatically call Mimic3 for non-English voices.

-## Installation
+## Functions

+Install

 ```
 virtualenv --python=python3 ~/.envs/.my_env